 - 3 tablespoons fresh lemon juice

-- 2/3 cups chopped good olive, green, black, or a mixture
+- ⅔ cup chopped good olives (green, black, or a mixture)

-- 1 (14-ounce) can artichoke hearts, well drained and chopped
+- 2 (14-ounce) cans artichoke hearts (well drained and chopped)

-2. Meanwhile, heat 1 tablespoon of the olive oil over medium heat in a large saucepan or Dutch oven.
+- Meanwhile, heat 1 tablespoon of the olive oil over medium heat in a large saucepan or Dutch oven.
 Add the shallots and sauté for about 4 minutes until tender and golden.
-Add the quinoa and stir occasionally for about three minutes until it is well coated with the shallot-oil mixture.
-Pour in the boiling water, stir, cover and simmer over medium-low heat for about 15 minutes until the water is absorbed and the quinoa has sprouted those little tendrils that let you know that it is cooked.
+Add the quinoa and stir occasionally for about 2 minutes until it is well coated with the shallot-oil mixture.
+Pour in the boiling water, stir, cover and simmer over medium-low heat for about 15 to 20 minutes until the water is absorbed and the quinoa has sprouted those little tendrils that let you know that it is cooked (but also check your package directions!).
 Turn off the heat and let sit, covered, for 5 minutes.